-During the fourth quarter of 2024, the Company performed a qualitative analysis on two of the reporting units and performed a quantitative analysis on the other two reporting units.
-During the fourth quarter of 2023, the Company performed a quantitative analysis on all reporting units.
-For the quantitative analyses, the estimated fair values were determined using an income and market approach.
+During the fourth quarter of 2023, the Company performed a quantitative analysis on each reporting unit to refresh its respective fair value.
+For 2023 and 2022, the estimated fair value was determined using a combined income and market approach.
 The market approach is based on market multiples (revenue and "EBITDA", defined as earnings before interest, taxes, depreciation and amortization) and requires an estimate of appropriate multiples based on market data for comparable companies.
 The market valuation models and other financial ratios used by the Company require certain assumptions and estimates regarding the applicability of those models to the Company's facts and circumstances.

 The Company believes the assumptions and estimates used to determine the estimated fair value are reasonable.
 Different assumptions could materially affect the estimated fair value.
-The primary assumptions affecting the Company's 2024 goodwill quantitative impairment review are as follows:
+The primary assumptions affecting the Company's 2023 goodwill quantitative impairment review are as follows:

-- Discount rates: The Company used a range of 13.5% to 14.5% weighted average cost of capital ("WACC") as the discount rates for future cash flows.
+- Discount rates: The Company used a range of 12.5% to 14.5% weighted average cost of capital ("WACC") as the discount rates for future cash flows.
 The WACC is intended to represent a rate of return that would be expected by a market participant. - Operating income margin: The Company used historical and expected operating income margins, which may vary based on the projections of the reporting unit being evaluated. - Revenue growth rates: The Company used a global automotive market industry growth rate forecast adjusted to estimate its own market participation for product lines.

-In addition to the above primary assumptions, the Company noted the following risks to volume and operating income assumptions that could have an impact on the discounted cash flow models:
+In addition to the above primary assumptions, the Company notes the following risks to volume and operating income assumptions that could have an impact on the discounted cash flow models: